racket/racket/racket/src/README.txt

- * `--enable-cify` or `--disable-cify` if the JIT availability on the target platform is different than the build platform; use `--enable-cify` if the JIT is not abailable on the target platform.
+ * `--enable-cify` or `--disable-cify` if the JIT availability on the target platform is different than the build platform; use `--enable-cify` if the JIT is not available on the target platform.